 When Caillié returned to France, he was not only awarded his monetary prize, but was also awarded a Gold Medal by the Société de Géographie.
 Working with scholar and writer Edme-François Jomard, Caillié published his tales of Timbuktu in 1830, providing a glimpse into African culture and life in the interior.
 Caillié suffered illness on his epic journey to Timbuktu, at one point delayed for 5 months by illness.
 Having taken a mostly West to East route on his trek to Timbuktu, Caillié’s return journey went more Northerly through the Sahara Desert to Morocco.

 Prior to the famous trip and trek of René Caillié in 1828, British Major Gordon Laing had reached Timbuktu in 1826, only to be slain as he tried to leave the city.
 Not only was Caillié awarded the monetary prize and the Gold Medal, he was also awarded the Legion of Honour and a pension by the French government, which also paid for the publishing of his accounts of Timbuktu.
 Sadly, Caillié died in 1838, at the age of 38 of Tuberculosis, a common fatal malady in the 19th Century.
 His trip to Timbuktu and back was all the more remarkable because he managed it alone!
 He had started with a single companion but got to Timbuktu and back by himself.
 Caillié’s success was no accident, as he had made careful preparation by studying the Arabic language and the religion of Islam to facilitate his travel among Arabic speakers and Muslims.

-Questions for Students (and others): Have you ever heard of Timbuktu?
+Question for students (and subscribers): Have you ever heard of Timbuktu?
 Did you know Timbuktu was a real city?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!